Should I take a protein supplement?

 ‘Should I take a protein supplement?’ is a very common question asked by my clients and I have to admit, that most people who are working out at the gym are taking at least one supplement.

-Is it dangerous to have too
+Is it dangerous to have too much protein?

 Too much protein has not been proven to be dangerous in healthy people.
 The exception is those with certain health conditions (liver and kidney problems).
 However, in a healthy individual, any excess protein is likely to be passed through in urine, used as fuel, or potentially stored as fat.
 Also, there is no evidence to indicate that higher protein intake is beneficial to gaining muscle.

-However, overconsumption may lead to an increased risk of
+However, overconsumption may lead to an increased risk of certain side effects:

 To avoid the side effects you need to drink plenty of water, avoid caffeinated beverages and increase your fiber intake.